tipok/kubeproxy/README.md

 ```

 Two different types are supported: pod and svc.
 Named ports are supported.
-All hostnames have to go to the domain `cluster.local` even though the domain differs from your actual k8s domain.
+All hostnames have to end with the cluster name which can be configured with `--cluster-domain`.